 (4) The Commissioner, or designee, may authorize a full or partial waiver of the fee if the family establishes:

-that the imposition of the fee would create an extreme financial hardship and/or;
+that the imposition of the fee would create an extreme financial hardship or/and;

 that the actual and reasonable monthly expenses directly attributable to the child in placement exceed 25% of the child's monthly SSI benefit.
 A waiver under 110 CMR 4.08A(4)(b) shall be in the amount by which the directly attributable reasonable expenses exceed the 25% figure.